scyfris/cognitive_rpg/obsidian/Planning/Design Document.md

 Passing time is a story-based game that is directed towards people with cognitive disabilities from stroke or TBI, but can be enjoyed by anyone.
 This document will serve as the design document.

+## IDEAS

+If player is taking too long on minigame, have a "hint" button appear that helps them.
+OR have the correct answer highlighted to kind of nudge them in the right direction.

+for finding clothes minigame, show picture of Alex with clothes as memorization phase.

+For email game
+- first level - the text is still there
+- for next level - text gets greyed out
+- You could have image update as they choose each correct answer (calender , date, items in the calendar)

 ## Structure of story

 Broken into chapters.